skalexet/tic-tac-toe/README.md

 # tic-tac-toe
-Tic-Tac-Toe game with random playing logic
+Tic-Tac-Toe game with a random playing logic

 Hello my fellow colleagues!
 This web application was build yonks ago